CedarvilleCyber/CCDC/SCRIPTS/logging/README.md

 3. There should be no prompts for extra information if run with the parameters and should run in under a minute.

 ### Client (Forwarder)
+1. Know the Splunk Server IP, the admin user, and the admin user's password
+2. Run the [client setup script](install_and_setup_forwarder.sh) on the machine, responding to the Splunk Login prompts and entering the SSL password.
+Only install the universal forwarder once.